openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 ##### Flashing/Upgrading on Linux

 Some Ember EZSP NCP coordinators can be flashed to upgrade the firmware using walthowd/husbzb-firmware (https://github.com/walthowd/husbzb-firmware).
-It has been tested with the HUSZBZ-1 and Telegesis ETRX357USB and may work with other coordinators based on similar EM358x/EM3581, ETRX35x/ETRX357, and EFR32MGxx MCU chips from Silicon Labs.
+It has been tested with the HUSZBZ-1 and Telegesis ETRX357USB and may work with other coordinators.
+You are responsible to ensure you load the correct firmware for your device.
+Loading the wrong firmware may render your device inoperable

 Review the `husbzb-firmware` readme for detailed instructions.
 Using docker to upgrade a HUSZBZ-1 is as follows: